erezsh/reladiff/README.md

 ## Technical Explanation

-Check out this [technical explanation](TODO) of how data-diff works.
+Check out this [technical explanation](TODO) of how reladiff works.

 ## License